DoctorWkt/pico_lora_sensor/README.md

 The ADC on the Pico 2 (and the original Pico) is noise sensitive, so in the sensor software I:

-  * set the switch-mode power supply pin high before sampling from the ADC to reduce noise,
+  * set the switch-mode power supply pin high before sampling from the ADC to reduce noise (as per [this article](https://www.reddit.com/r/raspberrypipico/comments/ptwkxu/noisy_analog_read/)),
   * connect ADC2 to ground, sample from ADC0 and subtract the ADC2 value from ADC0 to try to remove any zero offset, and
   * sample many times (one hundred times, actually) and average the results to reduce noise.